+• , ,

+Program Name Credential Credential

+Abbreviation

-Program Name Credential Credential Abbreviation Aviation Maintenance Technology Associate of Applied Science Degree AAS Aviation Electronics Technology Associate of Applied Science Degree AAS Heating, Ventilation and Air Conditioning Associate of Occupational Studies Degree AOS Heating, Ventilation and Air Conditioning Diploma DIP
+Aviation Maintenance Technology Associate of Applied Science Degree AAS

+Aviation Electronics Technology Associate of Applied Science Degree AAS

 Graduation Ceremony

 Spartan College holds formal graduation ceremonies to honor students who have completed their program.
 These ceremonies are held multiple times per year.
 Graduates are encouraged to participate in the ceremony.
 Students should have all course requirements completed to participate in graduation ceremonies.
 Exceptions must be approved.
 Please be reminded that participating in graduation ceremonies in and of itself does not signify that all requirements have been met to be considered a graduate of Spartan College and to receive your diploma or degree.